APSL/redux-i18n/README.md

 ## Usage

-The package provide a parent component for encapsulate your application and provide features for translate your project.
+The package provides a parent component to encapsulate your application as well as helpers functions to translate your project.

 ```javascript
 import I18n from "redux-i18n"